fferroni/PhasedLSTM-Keras/README.md

 Keras implementation of Phased LSTM [https://arxiv.org/abs/1610.09513], from NIPS 2016.

-Currently working only on Theano backend (https://github.com/fchollet/keras/pull/4519).
+Works both with Theano and Tensorflow backend (although Theano recommended, as 3x faster).

 Classification performance compared to standard Keras LSTM for MNIST dataset: